psu-libraries/contentdmtools/docs/batchEdit.md

 # Batch Editing CONTENTdm Metadata
 The `batchEdit.ps1` script can be used to process `metadata.csv` into SOAP XML that can be fed into [CONTENTdm Catcher](https://www.oclc.org/support/services/contentdm/help/add-ons-help/contentdm-catcher.en.html).
-If successfully loaded from catcher, they need to be indexed (but not approved) in the Administrative GUI.
+If successfully loaded from catcher, metadata needs to be indexed (but not approved) in the CONTENTdm Administrative UI.

 ## Usage
 Run `.\batchEdit.ps1 -collection collectionAlias -server https://URLforAdminUI` to kick off the script.
-The data table of metadata changes should be in the in the same directory as the script and named `metadata.csv`.
-You can pass any CSV by using inserting `-csv path` before the `-collection` parameter when running the script.
+The data table of metadata changes should be in the same directory as the script and named `metadata.csv`.
+You can pass any CSV by inserting `-csv path` before the `-collection` parameter when running the script.

 You will be prompted to enter your CONTENTdm username and password, as well as your organization's license number.
 These will be securely stored on your workstation in a subdirectory called settings; you wouldn't need to enter them again.
 If they are lost, you will be prompted to enter them again.
   * **Field names used as headers are not the same as the field name labels in CONTENTdm**.
 The dashboard provides a Collection Field Properties Lookup that will display the **field nicknames** for a collection.
 Also, yoou can look at the `CISONICK` value in the Field Properties in the Admin Gui for the correct field name to use as the CSV header.
   * **Controlled vocabularies and required fields (other than title) must be turned off before pitching metadata to catcher**.
-Make note of the settings and turn them back on after done batch editing.
+Make note of the settings and turn them back on after you are done with batch editing.

 ### Sample metadata.csv
 | dmrecord | title         | subjec        |
 | -------- | ------------- | ------------- |
 | 90       | Batch Edit 20 | Batch Edit 17 |